 The Mt.
 Shasta area is one of my favorite lesser-known areas in Northern California.
 The Cascade Range offers something for every person, whether it's multi-day wilderness exploration, short day hikes to countless waterfalls, or summer boating and floating.

-If you're willing to head even more north closer towards the border, check out my article on a planning a weekend in Siskiyou County.
+If you're willing to head even more north and over the border, check out my intensive article on the best one week road trip itinerary that will have every point of interest you wont want to miss in this area.